-LAVTA's FY20 Budget was \$20,596,292 which was 6.09% higher than FY19.
+LAVTA's FY21 Budget was \$20,820,728 which was 1.09% higher than FY20.
 LAVTA was able to comply with the Board's policy to maintain reserves equivalent to 3-6 months of operating costs.
-While the budget itself was not adjusted with the onset of the COVID-19 Pandemic, services were cut to meet the reduced demand and some projects were delayed due to the Shelter in Place order and the ability to get the work done.
+While the budget itself was adjusted with the assumption that COVID19 conditions would continue, the authority did not assume these conditions for the entire year when budgeting.
+However, the pandemic did continue and thus LAVTA continued to run decreased services.

 In August 2016, a major service redesign was implemented following the Wheels Forward/Comprehensive Operational Analysis.
-In FY20, LAVTA staff continued to monitor the routes post-implementation and have made minor schedule adjustments to better connect the routes with one another, as well as with BART.
-On-Time performance during FY20 was 88%.
+In FY21, LAVTA staff used data from this study, as well as from what the agency was experiencing to determine when and where to increase service or decrease service on the routes to accommodate the decreased demand due to the pandemic.
+On-Time performance during FY21 was 92%.

-The capital program had two major area of focus: Improvements to bus stops and shelters, and upgrading and expanding the Transit Signal Priority (TSP) network.
+The capital program had three major area of focus: Improvements to bus stops and shelters, completing the upgrade and expansion the Transit Signal Priority (TSP) network, and revamping the plans for the Atlantis Facility to accommodate the growing system.

-Fiscal Year 2020 Accomplishments
+Fiscal Year 2021 Accomplishments

-While the previous section summarizes the financial situation last year, this section describes the work accomplished in FY20.
+While the previous section summarizes the financial situation last year, this section describes the work accomplished in FY21.
 In addition to the on-going workload of the agency, staff was busy this year on the following issues and projects.

-Fixed Route Service/Planning -Completed annual survey to assess customer satisfaction of fixed route services; made adjustments to the Pleasanton and Dublin school services; implemented reduced service plans in response to decreased ridership resulting from COVID-19.
+Fixed Route Service/Planning -adjusted reduced service plans in response to ridership changes resulting from COVID-19.